vanillabp/business-cockpit/README.md

 * React-Dev-Shell: Changed parameters of DevShell component
 * fetch-API: change from dispatch- to toast-function
 * Add custom federated components to DevShell
+* Sort-indexes will be dropped and recreated on demand due to naming